swiftlang/swift/docs/SIL.rst

          @trace[uint] <-- the ``debug_value [trace]`` at index ``uint``
          @{function}.{trace} <-- the indicated trace in the indicated function
          Example: @function[bar].trace
-- instruction: @instruction <-- the first instruction
+- instruction: @instruction <-- the instruction after* the test_specification instruction
                @instruction[uint] <-- the instruction at index ``uint``
                @{function}.{instruction} <-- the indicated instruction in the indicated function
                Example: @function[baz].instruction[19]